NYU-Molecular-Pathology/snsxt/README.md

 # Overview

-This program is meant to be an extension to the [`sns wes` pipeline](https://github.com/NYU-Molecular-Pathology/sns) for whole/target exome sequencing data analysis.
+This program is meant to be an extension to the [`sns wes` pipeline](https://github.com/NYU-Molecular-Pathology/sns) for bioinformatic analysis of whole/target exome sequencing data.

 `snsxt` is a BYOC framework (Bring Your Own Code) for running downstream analysis tasks on sns-wes pipeline output.